Wage Disputes/Class Actions:

 Represented employees of physical therapy company who worked in care facilities for their claims that they were paid improper, worked off the clock, and not properly paid overtime.
 Case information is available here and certification ruling is available here.

-Defended a Naperville-based international marketing company in a putative nationwide class action seeking in excess of $5 million that alleged our client (directly and through its agents) had caused the transmission of unauthorized text (SMS) messages to cellular telephones in violation of the Telephone Consumer Protection Act (TCPA).
+Defended a Naperville, Illinois-based international marketing company in a putative nationwide class action seeking in excess of $5 million that alleged our client (directly and through its agents) had caused the transmission of unauthorized text (SMS) messages to cellular telephones in violation of the Telephone Consumer Protection Act (TCPA).
 Without paying any money whatsoever, our client was voluntarily dismissed with prejudice less than 10 months after the lawsuit was filed and prior to class certification consideration.
 (Northern District of Illinois, Chicago, Illinois, Opposing Counsel: Edelson, Chicago, Illinois)

 Defended a putative class action lawsuit alleging violations of the Telephone Consumer Protection Act (TCPA) and conversion.
 The complaint alleged that our clients had sent unsolicited fax advertisements and therefore sought damages on behalf of the proposed class.
 The plaintiff was G.M.
 Sign, Inc. which has brought many similar lawsuits.
 After being retained, we filed a motion to dismiss which Judge Castillo granted.
 Thereafter, the plaintiff re-filed a similar putative class action against our clients in Lake County, Illinois.
 We removed that case to the Northern District of Illinois, filed another motion to dismiss, and the putative class action was then dismissed with prejudice by the plaintiff.
 (Chicago, Illinois; Opposing Counsel: Anderson + Wanca and Botch & Hatch LLC)